jingyang022/tfvars-test-040425/README.md

-## Test out Terraform Workspaces & tfvars
+## Testing out Terraform Workspaces & tfvars

 To test out using tfvars file for dev & prod environments for the capstone proj